IsaacCavallaro/BeatTheBlues/README.md

 ## Steps to install BeatTheBlues (Linux or Unix)

+1. Open up terminal

+2. Change to a directory you wish to install BeatTheBlues to (Download for example)

+        cd Downloads

 1. Clone the git repo to your computer.
 For more information on how to clone a repository click [here.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

         git clone https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3.git

-2. cd to the directory that contains the repository.
+2. Change to the directory that contains the repository.

         cd IsaacCavallaro_T1A3